-Welcome to the November 2021 Investment Update for the Switzer Dividend Growth Fund (SWTZ or the Fund).
-Click here to download the report.
+Welcome to the November 2023 Investment Update for the Switzer Dividend Growth Fund (SWTZ or the Fund).

-The portfolio delivered a return of -1.02% over the month of November, compared with the S&P/ASX 200 Accumulation Index return of -0.54%.
+The portfolio delivered a return of 2.92% during the month, compare with the S&P/ASX 200 Accumulation Index benchmark return of 5.03%.

 DISCLAIMER: AGP Investment Management Limited (AGP IM) (ABN 26 123 611 978, AFSL 312247) is a wholly owned subsidiary of Associate Global Partners Limited (AGP) (ABN 56 080 277 998), a financial institution listed on the ASX (APL).
 AGP IM is the Responsible Entity and Blackmore Capital Pty Limited is the investment manager of Switzer Dividend Growth Fund (Quoted Managed Fund) (ARSN 614 066 849) (the Fund).